EPAM-JS-Competency-center/workshops/messaging-in-the-cloud/workshop/content/2-notifications/2-react-on-cloudwatch-overload/_index.en.md

 ![CloudWatch selected metric](/images/sns/alarms/alarm-selected-metric.png)

-And now we need to configure our metric, what is he avg number on which we want to react?
+And now we need to configure our metric, what is the avg number on which we want to react?
 Let's set `period to 1 minute` and set that our value must be greater then 2.
 It means that it will send us email that something is wrong after we have more then 2 messages in DLQ.

 ![CloudWatch set alarm value](/images/sns/alarms/alarm-value.png)